 Why should I do an apprenticeship?

-- Take the Job Fit Test – The Skillsroad Job Fit Test assesses your competencies and knowledge across two key areas required for career success, ‘Work Readiness’ (your knowledge of how to act and operate in a workplace) and secondly your ‘Job Fitness’ against the selected jobs that tickle your interest.
+- Take the Job Fit Test – The Skillsroad Job Fit Test assesses your competencies and knowledge across two of the key areas required for career success: your ‘Work Readiness’ (knowledge of how to act and operate in a workplace) and your ‘Job Fitness’ against the selected jobs that tickle your interest.

-- Search Careers – research over 350 career profiles and match this against your Career Quiz results to see what interests you
+- Search Careers – research over 350 career profiles and match them against your Career Quiz results to see what interests you.

-- Update your resume – Revisit your resume and look at areas you can improve on.
-Check out our resumes and cover letter page for some guidance
+- Update your resumé – Revisit your resumé and look at areas you can improve on.
+Check out our resumés and cover letter page for guidance.

 - Jobs board – once you’ve completed the above steps, have a look at our Jobs board and apply for jobs.
 There are plenty of local apprenticeships and traineeship jobs available too.